nuxy/bittrex_autotrader/README.md

 ## Donations

-If this script makes you ~~money~~ happy, buy me :beer: using the one of following crypto-currencies:
+If this script makes you ~~money~~ happy then buy me a :beer: using one of the crypto-currencies below:

     Bitcoin:  1Cvr9aHNmV2riULkfgEqofQtuhxCBe7A16
     Litecoin: LcMKbewQftytYnmsGTk63BW7yPCnUKFNni